sahadnk72/sahadnk72.github.io/_posts/2016-08-02-posting-into-fb-groups.md

 4. Complete the request.

 It returns an id and post_id after posting the update.
-Facebook fixed vulnerability after it was reported to them.
+Facebook fixed the vulnerability after it was reported to them.

 {% highlight text %}
 Report sent : 02 Sep 2015